-Hepatitis C is an inflammation of your liver that is caused by a virus.
-About 3.2 million Americans have it, and 17,000 or so others get infected each year.
-If left untreated, it can turn into lasting liver disease.
+Hepatitis C is a liver infection that’s caused by a virus.
+About 3.2 million Americans have it, and 17,000 or so others get it each year.
+If left untreated, it can turn into lifelong liver disease.

-The most common way to get hepatitis C is by sharing needles or other equipment used to inject illegal drugs.
-Health care workers can also get it if they're accidentally stuck with a needle used on an infected patient.
-It's rare, but you can get it at a tattoo parlor if its equipment isn't clean.
+The most common way to get the disease is to share needles or other equipment used to inject illegal drugs.
+A health care worker might accidentally be stuck with a needle used on an infected patient.
+It's rare, but you can get it at a tattoo parlor if the equipment isn't clean.
 You can't get it by kissing, hugging, or sharing eating utensils.

-Baby boomers are most likely to have the infection, but we're not exactly sure why.
-They could have become infected before blood screening methods changed in 1992.
-Or maybe they got it from injecting drugs, even if only once.
-That's why the CDC recommends that people born between 1945 and 1965 get tested to see if they have hepatitis C.
+Baby boomers are most likely to have the infection, but we're not sure why.
+Some boomers were infected before blood screening methods changed in 1992.
+Others got it from injecting drugs, even if it was only once.
+If you were born between 1945 and 1965, the CDC suggests you get tested for hepatitis C.

 Most people who have hepatitis C won't have any symptoms at all.
-People who do have symptoms might have fever, nausea, vomiting, or stomach pain.
-They might be tired and not feel hungry.
+If you do, they might include fever, nausea, vomiting, or stomach pain.
+You could be tired and not feel hungry.
 Because those symptoms can be the same for a lot of illnesses, see your doctor if you don't feel well.

-It's important to treat hepatitis C. If it goes untreated for many years, you can get serious liver damage.
-It can lead to liver cancer, liver failure, or cirrhosis (scarring of the liver).
+It's important to get treated.
+If the disease goes untreated for many years, it can damage your liver.
+It can also lead to liver cancer, liver failure, or scarring of the liver (cirrhosis).

 Diagnosing Hepatitis C

-Your doctor can tell if you have hepatitis C with a simple blood test.
-If the screening is positive, your doctor will likely do other tests to confirm you have hepatitis C, so you can start treatment right away.
+Your doctor can tell if you have the condition with a simple blood test.
+If the test says you have hep C, your doctor will likely do other tests to confirm you have it, so you can start treatment right away.

 Taking Care of Yourself

-There are no special foods for people with hepatitis C, but it's always smart to eat a healthy, well-balanced diet.
+There are no special foods that help fight hepatitis C, but it's always smart to eat a healthy, well-balanced diet.
 Avoid alcohol, which can make your liver worse.

 Get vaccines for hepatitis A and B, pneumonia, and the flu.
-Talk to your doctor before taking any prescription or non-prescription medicine, especially Tylenol (acetaminophen).
+Talk to your doctor before taking any prescription or non-prescription medicines, especially Tylenol (acetaminophen).